Rajpratik71/Mininet-wiki/Ideas.md

 Mininet follows a fairly standard development process on Github:

-1. Pick a project to work on or a feature to implement
+1. Pick a project to work on or a **feature to implement**

-2. Check the Mininet issues page to see if someone is already working on it.
+2. Check the [Mininet issues page](https://github.com/mininet/mininet/issues) to see if someone is already working on it.

 3. If so, contact the person who is working on it, and also add a note to the issue when you start working on it.
-Optionally drop us a line on mininet-discuss.
+Optionally drop us a line on `mininet-discuss`.
 You may also add a note to the appropriate section on this page.
 The goal is to avoid duplicating effort unnecessarily!

-4. Fork/clone the Mininet repo (master branch) on github, and work on your new feature
+4. **Fork/clone** the Mininet repo (master branch) on github, and work on your new feature

 5. When you have something that is working or are ready for feedback on your feature, submit a pull request.

 6. Answer any questions you may get on the pull request, and revise your code as necessary.

-7. If you have specific (and intelligent/well-resarched) development questions that you cannot answer on your own, send them to the mininet-dev or mininet-discuss mailing lists as appropriate.
+7. If you have specific (and intelligent/well-resarched) development questions that you cannot answer on your own, send them to the `mininet-dev` or `mininet-discuss` mailing lists as appropriate.
 You can also ask for additional feedback on your code/pull request.

 8. When/if the feature is complete and approved by the Mininet developers, they may choose to merge it into the main Mininet source tree (either master or a development branch)!!
 Congratulations, you are now an official Mininet contributor!!